Japan manufacturers' mood slips but hovers near decade high - Reuters Tankan

 The poll of 547 large- and mid-sized companies, in which 255 firms responded, was conducted Oct.
 26 to Nov.
 7.

-The sentiment index for manufacturers fell to 27 from a decade-high of 31 in October.
-Sentiment deteriorated sharply among producers of industrial materials such as refined oils and chemicals, likely reflecting worsening terms of trade due to a weakening yen and rising oil prices.
+The sentiment index for manufacturers fell to 27 from a decade-high of 31 in October, weighed on by producers of industrial materials such as oil, steel, nonferrous metals and chemicals.

 Service-sector sentiment rose one point to 31, led by real estate/construction firms that benefit from the BOJ’s easy money.